dhawal1939/NeuralRendering/README_new.md

 - python data/uv_redner.py --input_file /media/aakash/wd1/DATASETS/FISH/cleaned.obj --output_file /media/aakash/wd1/DATASETS/FISH/unwrapped.obj
 - UV unwrapping can also be done in blender (Do it in the next step before exporting as .ply)

+[ GET ALIGNMENT VECTOR ]
+- Open the .obj model in blender
+- Copy paste the code from 'data/blender_alignment_vec.py' inside blender python texgt editor
+- Run the script
+- The output will be displayed on the command line, which is the normal vector to be aligned
+- If you dont have command line output, start blender from the command line to see it

 - FINAL EXPORT TO PLY FROM BLENDER
   - Export as .ply with Y up and -Z forward

 - MAKE MITSUBA SCENE FILES
   - Use template file 'scene_real.xml' from 'data/example_scene_files/'
   - Make 'scene.xml' mitsuba scene description file

-[ GET ALIGNMENT VECTOR ]
-- Open the .ply model in blender
-- Copy paste the code from 'data/blender_alignment_vec.py' inside blender python texgt editor
-- Run the script
-- The output will be displayed on the command line, which is the normal vector to be aligned
-- If you dont have command line output, start blender from the command line to see it

 - MAKE TRAIN DIRECTORY (EXAMPLE 'B,Diff,Cm')
   - Make 'train' and 'test' subdirectories